RiugaBachi/tegami-afrp-research/README.md

 ## Prelude
 ### Standard Encoding
-Most AFRP implementations use the same two encodings.
+Most AFRP implementations use the same encoding.
 Yampa in particular uses a GADT, however if one were to simplify said GADT down to its bare bones it would ultimately be the same encoding:

 ```hs
 newtype X a b = X { step :: a -> (b, X a b) }